debatelab/seppl/README.md

 ## Background

-➡️ Conceives of argument reconstruction as a hermeneutical process, in which anaylsts constantly revise their logical reconstruction in line with different criteria:
+➡️ Conceives of argument reconstruction as a hermeneutical process, in which analysts constantly revise their logical reconstruction in line with different criteria:

 - Plausibility and faithfulness of premises and conclusion.
 - Inferential strength (e.g., deductive correctness) of the reconstructed argument.